thanuuuu/GenerativeAI/README.md

 Based on the limitations of PCA analysis, I recognized the need to explore alternative feature extraction techniques or consider more advanced models.
 Further investigations will focus on methods such as deep learning architectures, feature engineering, or leveraging pre-trained models to enhance classification performance.

 Stay tuned for updates as I delve deeper into the project, explore new approaches, and work towards improving the accuracy of the identity verification model.

+## Train-Val split

+## Using Support Vector Classifier

+I experimented with the Support Vector Classifier (SVC) for identity verification.
+It showed high accuracy on the training and validation sets but didn't perform as well on the test set provided by the bitgrit platform.
+SVC is a popular classification algorithm known for handling complex decision boundaries.
+I'll explore other approaches, like ensemble methods or fine-tuning SVC hyperparameters, to improve model performance and enhance the accuracy of the identity verification system.

 ## Project Structure